-Reduced Costs and Tax Savings for Employers and Employees

-- Employers save money on payroll (FICA) taxes and/or their corporate taxes (see summary of "Potential Savings for the Five Commuter Benefit Options"). - o Employees will save money on their commuting costs by using transit, vanpool, or bicycling.

-Enhanced Employee Recruitment and Retention

-Employer-provided commuter benefits have proven to be a cost-effective tool for increasing job satisfaction and helping recruit and retain valuable employees.

-Enhanced Employee Productivity

-- o Employees who use alternative commute modes arrive at work more relaxed, less stressed from traffic congestion, and ready to be productive. - Employees who bike or walk to work are healthier, potentially reducing health insurance claims and sick leave.
+- Reduced costs and savings for employers and employees - Employers can potentially save money on payroll (FICA) taxes and/or their corporate taxes (see summary of "Potential Savings for the Five Commuter Benefit Options"). - Employees will save money on their commuting costs by using transit, carpool/vanpool, bicycling, or telework. - Enhanced employee recruitment and retention - Employer-provided commuter benefits have proven to be a cost-effective tool for increasing job satisfaction reducing stress and helping recruit and retain valuable employees. - Enhanced employee productivity - o Employees who commute via transit, carpool/vanpool, shuttles, or bicycling arrive at work more relaxed, less stressed from traffic congestion, and able to be more productive and engaged. - Employees who bike or walk to work are healthier, potentially reducing health insurance claims and sick leave.

-Better air quality reduces health care costs

-- By decreasing motor vehicle emissions, commuter benefit programs can improve air quality protecting public health for all Bay Area residents as well as reducing regional greenhouse gases. - Decreased emissions of greenhouse gases can help achieve climate protection targets and reduce the impacts of climate change. - Reduced traffic congestion decreases goods movement costs for business

-Save money on parking

-Reduced demand for parking can save employers money or free up land that can be put to more productive use.
+- Better air quality reduces health care costs - By decreasing motor vehicle emissions, commuter benefit programs can improve air quality protecting public health for all Bay Area residents as well as reducing regional greenhouse gases. - Decreased emissions of greenhouse gases can help achieve climate protection targets and reduce the impacts of climate change. - Reduced traffic congestion decreases goods movement costs to business. - Save money on parking for employers and employees - Reduced demand for parking can save employers money or provide land that can be put to more productive use.